 Home to over 264 million locals, Indonesia is the fourth most populated country in the world.
 The education landscape in Indonesia has changed through the years from the Dutch colonial period with very traditional schools to today’s diverse range of institutions available.

-The change of education standards and institutions is linked to the improved quality of life in the country.
-Till date, there are approximately 170,000 Primary schools, over 66,000 secondary schools and 4378 higher educational institutions in Indonesia.
+The change in education standards and institutions is linked to the improved quality of life in the country.
+To date, there are approximately 170,000 Primary schools, over 66,000 secondary schools and 4378 higher educational institutions in Indonesia.

 There are generally three tiers of education in Indonesia – primary, secondary, and tertiary education.
 This is similar to many other countries as well.